ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 If a username attribute is not specified **NI Web Server Configuration** will automatically add `uid` as the attribute.
 Depending on how your LDAP directory is setup this attribute may or may not be available.

-!!! note "Common username attributes"
-    - `uid`
-    - `userPrincipalName`
-    - `sAMAccountName`

-## Bind User
+### Bind User

 The bind user and bind password are used to authenticate with the LDAP server.
-The bind user can be specified by providing either a `distinguishedName` or a `userPrincipalName`.
+Provide a `distinguishedName` or a `userPrincipalName` to specify the bind user.

 !!! note "Bind user formats for the user Jane Doe"
     **distinguishedName:** cn=jdoe,dc=example,dc=com

     **userPrincipalName:** jane.doe@example.com

-## Mapping LDAP Attributes and Groups to SystemLink Workspaces and Roles
+## Mapping LDAP Groups, Users, and Attributes to Workspaces and Roles

 To add a user or collection of users to a workspace and assign a role you must complete the role mapping workflow.